localhost8080/multiloquent/DESIGN.md

 - Don't tighten line-height below 1.47 for body copy — the editorial leading is part of the brand.
 - Don't mix radii grammars — use `{rounded.sm}` for compact utility, `{rounded.lg}` for utility cards, `{rounded.pill}` for pills, and nothing in between (except the rare `{rounded.md}` Pearl Button).
 - Don't use `{colors.primary-on-dark}` (Sky Link Blue) on light surfaces — it's the dark-tile-only variant.
 Action Blue is for light surfaces.
+- Don't add left or right padding to Cover blocks — horizontal padding breaks the full-bleed edge-to-edge treatment.
+- Don't use dark text (`{colors.ink}`) on photographic covers or hero units — always `{colors.on-dark}` (#ffffff).
+- Don't use dark text on button or pill labels when the background is dark (primary blue, ink, any surface-tile) — the label must be white.

 ## Responsive Behavior